 North America is located in the Northern Hemisphere.
-The subcontinent borders the Caribbean Sea, Arctic Ocean, Pacific Ocean, Atlantic Ocean, and South America.
-The total area is 9.5 million square miles, accounting for 4.8% of the total earth surface.
-North America is ranked third in terms of vastness after Asia and Africa.
+It borders the Caribbean Sea, Arctic Ocean, Pacific Ocean, Atlantic Ocean, and South America.
+The total area of North America is 9.5 million square miles, accounting for 4.8% of the total earth surface.
+North America is the third largest continent in the world by land area, after Africa and Asia.
 The continent is home to over 579 million people, making it the fourth-most populous continent in the world.
-There are 23 independent countries and many other dependent territories.
-The land surface of North America is dominated by Canada, United States, Greenland, and Mexico.
+There are 23 independent countries and many other dependent territories in North America.

 Largest Countries in North America

 Canada is the largest country in North America.
 In the extreme northern region of the continent, Canada touches three oceans with the Atlantic Ocean in the east, the Arctic Ocean in the north and the Pacific Ocean in the west.
 It has a population of more than 35 million people.

 2. The United States of America - 9,629,091 sq km